DinMo

 Chief of Staff

-To analyse marketing performance or refine advertising campaigns, it is essential to understand customer behaviour on your website.
-For a long time, client-side tracking was the preferred method, due to its ease of implementation.
+To analyse marketing performance or optimise advertising campaigns, it is essential to understand customer behaviour on your website.
+For a long time, client-side tracking was the preferred method due to its ease of implementation.

 However, server-side tracking has emerged as a powerful alternative — particularly relevant as third-party cookies are phased out.
 It offers better governance, greater reliability, improved stability, and enhanced data enrichment.